Yuan-Ru-Lin/DisplayForPressureGauges/README.md

 julia --project=. test_data_generator.jl
 ```

-Watch the SlowDash dashboard update in real-time as data flows in!
+Click one of the channels and watch the SlowDash dashboard update in real-time as data flows in!

 ## Understanding the Data Flow